Vinod Dua: Controversy

 In October 2017, Dua expressed his disapproval at actor Akshay Kumar for making sexist remarks against his daughter, Mallika Dua, during the shoot of an episode of the comedy show, The Great Indian Laughter Challenge.
 Subsequently, in October 2018, film director Nishtha Jain accused Dua of persistent attempts of sexual harassment.
 Jain was shocked over Dua's stand on sexist remarks about his daughter even as he himself had 'sexually harassed her'.
 However, Dua refuted the allegation and called it baseless and the figment of someone's imagination.
 He termed it as a sinister attempt by the right wing ecosystem to malign his image.

 A FIR was registered on 5 June 2020, by BJP spokesperson Naveen Kumar from Himachal Pradesh for allegedly "making statements conducing to public mischief".
 In his complaint to the Crime Branch, Kumar accused Dua of "spreading fake news" through "The Vinod Dua Show" on YouTube.
 Dua was also accused by Kumar of "misreporting" on the Delhi communal violence and stating that the "central government had done nothing to stop the violence".
 However, Supreme Court quashed sedition and other charges that were registered against Vinod Dua by Naveen Kumar for making comments critical of Narendra Modi and the Central government.

 Death

 Dua and his wife contracted COVID-19 in early 2021 and he was hospitalised several times.
 His wife died from the virus in June and his condition worsened for the rest of the year.
-He died after developing chronic liver disease as a post-COVID-19 complication on 4 December 2021, in New Delhi at the age of 67.
+He died after developing chronic liver disease which was said to be the result of alcoholism but was attributed to the post-COVID-19 complication on 4 December 2021, in New Delhi at the age of 67.